ilovetocode2019/telegram.py/docs/api.rst

 ------
 .. function:: check(check_function)

-    Turns a function into a check
+    Turns a function into a check.

 .. function:: is_owner()

-    A command check for checking that the user is the owner
+    A command check for checking that the user is the owner.

 .. function:: is_private_chat()

-    A command check for checking that the chat is a private chat
+    A command check for checking that the chat is a private chat.

 .. function:: is_not_private_chat()

-    A command check for checking that the chat is not a private chat
+    A command check for checking that the chat is not a private chat.